 We appreciate the candidates taking the time to respond and their responses are uploaded in the order we have received them.

-I also support full legal separation of 'casino' investment banking and retail banking.
+“In line with our campaign would you support full legal separation of ‘casino’ investment banking and retail banking?”

 I welcome the campaign that Christians on the left has been running on the issue of damaging speculation in the markets.

 We have seen too many instances of morally wrong actions of people playing fast and loose with other people’s money.
 Speculation that does not see real investment reach the economy can damage the British economy.
 The church has always played an important role in highlighting such issues and I welcome the role that they and other faith and non-faith groups play in campaigning on issues of such concern.